McTwinPM/summative-lab-Building-a-React-Based-Personal-Project-Showcase-App/README.md

 what's left:
-A form page that allows for a new product to be added.
 Allow the administrator to change different values of the product such as price.
 A search functionality that allows users to dynamically search for a product.